grayroom/NyanBeat-release/README.md

 # NyanBeat

 NyanBeat is a open source online battle rythm game.
-This is a personal project to study about TCP, OpenGL, and FMOD libraries.
+This is a personal project to study about C++, TCP, OpenGL, and FMOD libraries.

 # Requirements